Rebooting AI and the Problem of Common Sense

 The Book

-Rebooting AI: Building Artificial Intelligence We Can Trust was published by Pantheon in 2019 and later issued as a Vintage paperback.
-Penguin Random House lists Gary Marcus and Ernest Davis as the authors, gives the paperback edition as 288 pages, and describes the book as an argument for robust AI beyond narrow, closed systems.
+Rebooting AI: Building Artificial Intelligence We Can Trust appeared in 2019 and was later issued as a Vintage paperback.
+Penguin Random House lists Gary Marcus and Ernest Davis as the authors, gives the Vintage paperback as published on August 25, 2020 at 288 pages, and describes the book as an argument for robust AI beyond narrow, closed systems.

 Marcus is a cognitive scientist and AI critic whose work has long pushed against pure data-scaling stories.
 Davis is a computer scientist at NYU known for work on common-sense reasoning.
 Their collaboration matters because the book is not only a policy warning.
 It is a cognitive argument about what kind of machinery intelligence requires.